-Yorkshire is blessed with many great views and this is never more true than at Winter.
+Yorkshire is blessed with many great views and this is never more true than in Winter.

-Christmas Walks at Fountains Abbey and Studley Royal - Wrap up warm, pull on your walking boots and come exploring at Fountains Abbey and Studley Royal.
+Wrap up warm, pull on your walking boots and explore Fountains Abbey and Studley Royal.
 Find your own way through this beautiful landscape, from paths to open parkland- we've got plenty of options for you to enjoy.
 Go ‘On the Hoof' and trot along to the deer park to watch the wild deer munching through their winter feed.
-We have three different breeds of deer on the estate, Red, Sika and Fallow, can you spot the difference?
+There are three different breeds of deer on the estate, Red, Sika and Fallow.

 Over 900 years old, Skipton Castle is one of the most complete and best-preserved medieval castles in England and is well worth a visit, particularly at Christmas.
 A great place to enjoy a winter walk surrounded by heritage.